openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

         CephClientUserName: 'external'
         CephClusterName: central

-The `DistributedComputeHCIExtraConfig` parameter is used to override the Glance configuration's `enabled_import_methods` setting as described in :doc:`node_config`.
-These additional import methods are necessary to support the workflow described earlier.
+The `GlanceEnabledImportMethods` parameter is used to override the default of 'web-download' to also include 'copy-image', which is necessary to support the workflow described earlier.

 By default Glance on the dcn0 node will use the RBD store of the